QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Service Description.md

 - Finland
 - Sweden

+## Application

+The client wants a SSL secured webpages protected by a username and password showing a map of the baltic countries.
+When clicking on a weather station they want a cockpit like view showing the wind speed, rain fall, temperature and humidity (color coded) per minute.

+Historic data of days, weeks and months.
+Data should be saved for at least a half year.
+Allow this data to be downloaded.

-The customer wants to see data visualised according to the following two 'queries':
+The client wants to see data visualised according to the following two 'queries':
 __1. Rain fall above 10 mm within 50 km.__
 Show data about rain fall when the rain fall is more than 10 mm.
 Don’t show when rain fall is below that.
 Only stations within 50 km of coastline of the Baltic Sea.